 The Sopranos Smoke Cigars Like a Boss

-The iconic role of Tony Soprano was played by James Gandolfini, who passed away way too soon.
-Playing the cigar-chomping Tony Soprano was not a stretch as he was a long time cigar devotee.
-He smoked 3-4 cigars a week and loved the ability to relax and sit for 45 minutes without a care in the world.
+James Gandolfini played the iconic role: of the cigar-loving Tony Soprano.
+The part was easy for the late Gandolfini; He was also a long-time cigar aficionado.
+Gandolfini often smoked three to four cigars weekly.
+He loved the ability to relax for 45 minutes without care.
 Regarding cigars and cigarettes, he said, “Cigarette smokers try to get through the smoke as quickly as possible, whereas cigar smokers let the taste and experience linger.”

 Wiseguys Know What they Are Doing